AusDTO/dta-website/_posts/2017-11-16-have-your-say-tdif.md

 twitter-image: /images/blog-twitter/tiles-tdif-consultation-twitter.png
 ---

+<p class="callout">The digital identity program is evolving.
+Read our (recent information)[https://beta.dta.gov.au/our-projects/digital-identity] on this topic.</p>

 The DTA is looking for your [feedback](https://engage.digital.gov.au/) on our draft Trusted Digital Identity Framework.

 The framework outlines the important rules and standards for the government’s digital identity program, GovPass.